March 13, 2026

 Contents

-FAA 14 CFR Part 107.49 requires remote pilots in command to assess the operating environment and confirm that the small unmanned aircraft is in a condition for safe flight before each operation.
-The regulation does not prescribe a specific checklist format, but it places the legal responsibility on the pilot to verify airworthiness.
-Skipping this assessment exposes the operator to enforcement action, voided insurance coverage, and personal liability.
+Yes.
+FAA 14 CFR Part 107.49 requires the remote pilot in command to assess the operating environment and confirm the small unmanned aircraft is in a condition for safe flight before each operation.
+The FAA does not prescribe a specific checklist format, but the legal obligation to verify airworthiness falls entirely on the pilot.
+Failure to comply exposes the operator to certificate action, civil penalties, and voided liability coverage.

-What Should a Complete Drone Preflight Checklist Include?
+What Should Be on a Drone Preflight Checklist?

 A comprehensive drone preflight checklist covers six categories: airframe and propulsion, batteries, remote controller and data link, camera and payload, airspace and weather, and mission planning.
-Each category should be checked in order before every flight with no exceptions.
+Each category must be checked in order before every flight.
+A copy-ready version of this full drone checklist is provided below.

 1. Airframe and Propulsion